Winter Staff Photography

 Our Human Resources department has this unique breed (hospitality professional meets nature lover) in mind as they hire seasonal and year-round staff for 2016.
 As the world’s only Forbes Travel Guide Five-Star ranch, employees at The Ranch at Rock Creek gain experience they can’t find anywhere else—meeting the high standards of the Forbes Travel Guide and Relais & Châteaux property, while mastering hobbies like horseback riding and fly fishing.
 If you know of someone looking for a rewarding opportunity and a top-notch resume builder, please forward our Career page and encourage them to apply quickly.

 There’s no one-size-fits-all way to celebrate the season; however, the instructions “Eat, Drink and Be Merry” might be the perfect recipe for a good holiday party and a “Holly Rancher” (someone who is celebrating the season in Ranch-inspired style).
 In anticipation of upcoming holidays at The Ranch, our culinary team has shared some recipes for winter comfort food.
 They believe that the key to a memorable celebration is putting a lot of care into what you serve and then taking the time to savor it.
-If you’re still searching for a holiday home base, only a few accommodations remain at The Ranch.

 As with each of The Ranch’s seasonal celebrations, such as Thanksgiving and Midnight in Montana, our staff anticipated that this year’s Autumn Harvest Celebration would be a memorable gathering of friends and family.
 As always, guests would experience grand luxury, Western adventure and the finest Ranch cuisine.